MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-model-driven-app.md

 1. On the **General** tab, select from the following options:
    - **Name**: The name of the app.
    - **Description**: A description of the app is optional.
-   - **Can be used offline**: Allows the app to be run without a network connection.
+   - **Can be used offline**: Allows users to run the app and interact with data without an internet connection.
 More information: [Configure mobile offline synchronization for Power Apps mobile](../../mobile/setup-mobile-offline.md)

 ### See also